Algebraic File Synchronization: Adequacy and Completeness: Definitions

 Notice, however, that the commands listed above also encode some information about their input, the state of the filesystem before the command is applied.
-In particular, $create(n,\valv)$ requires that there are no files or directories at $n$, while $edit(n,\valv)$ and $remove(n)$ require the opposite.
+In particular, \textit{create}$(n,\valv)$ requires that there are no files or directories at $n$, while \textit{edit}$(n,\valv)$ and \textit{remove}$(n)$ require the opposite.
 This creates an arbitrary asymmetry where there is now more information available about their output than about their input.
-As, based on the above, we expect that encoding more information in the commands results in a model with greater predictive powers, and in order to resolve this asymmetry, we propose a set of commands that encode the type of the original state of $\FS(n)$ as well.
-(Some real-life filesystem commands like $rmdir$ do this already.)
+As, based on the above, we expect that encoding more information in the commands results in a model with greater predictive powers, and in order to resolve this asymmetry, we propose a set of commands that encode the type of the input value $\FS(n)$ as well.
+(Some real-life filesystem commands like \textit{rmdir} do this already.)
+Because the success or failure of commands depends on types of values, it is not necessary to encode the actual input value.

-\begin{mydef}[Regular commands] Therefore we have four pieces of information related to each command, and represent them using quadruples that list their input type ($X$), output type ($Y$), the node to which they are applied ($n$), and the value they store at the node ($\valvy$):